 Change from NO to YES

 At any time after restricting the release of your directory information, you may change your mind and choose to authorize the University to release directory information and for it to appear in the University Student Directory.
-You can grant such authorization via your MyUW account at any time or by going to the UW Tacoma, Office of the Registrar at MAT 253, with valid photo identification.
+You can grant such authorization via your MyUW account at any time or by contacting to the UW Tacoma, Office of the Registrar at email@example.com, and attach a copy or photo of an official government issued identification with your request.

 Notification of Students' Rights Under FERPA